Universal Relations for Elastic Hybrid Stars and Quark Stars: Results

 The universal relations related to $C$ are less robust for low-mass QSs, which have significantly smaller radii, and hence larger $C$, relative to the radius of NSs at the same mass.
 Within the CSS parametrization framework, QS models with different surface densities can be constructed by tuning the value of $\Delta\rho$ while keeping $c_\text{QM}^2$ constant.
-The $I$-$C$ and $C$-${\lambda}_2$ relations for the same QS models as in Fig.~\ref{fig: uni, QS, vary deltarho} are displayed in Fig.~\ref{fig: uni, QS, I-C and Love-C} as an example.
-From our numerical results, these relations for such a family of QS with different values of $\Delta\rho$ but same $c_\text{QM}^2$ are almost identical (see Refs.~\cite{Chan:2014tva,Chan:2015iou} for relevant discussions from the post-Minkowskian expansion approach and the connection to incompressible stars).
-For the same set of QS models with $\kappa=7\times10^{26}${\pa}, on the other hand, the $I$-$C$ and $C$-${\lambda}_2$ relation curves vary by at most $\sim1\%$ near the TOV limits, i.e., the presence of the QM shear modulus breaks the degeneracy of these QS models with different values of $\Delta\rho$ but same $c_\text{QM}^2$, introducing systematic shifts to the curves with respect to fluid limits.
-Likewise, variations in the $Q$-$C$ relation curves are observed for these elastic QS models.
+Figure~\ref{fig: uni, QS, I-C} shows the $I$-$C$ relations for a few QS models as an example.
+They adopt different values of $\Delta\rho$ but the same value of $c_\text{QM}^2 = 0.27{\cs}$.
+From our numerical results, the $I$-$C$ relations for these QS models are almost identical at the fluid limits (see Refs.~\cite{Chan:2014tva,Chan:2015iou} for relevant discussions from the post-Minkowskian expansion approach and the connection to incompressible stars).
+For the same set of QS models with $\kappa=7\times10^{26}${\pa}, on the other hand, the curves vary by $\sim1\%$ near the TOV limits, i.e., the presence of the QM shear modulus breaks the degeneracy of these QS models with different values of $\Delta\rho$ but same $c_\text{QM}^2$, introducing systematic shifts to the curves with respect to the fluid limits.
+Likewise, variations in the $C$-${\lambda}_2$ and $Q$-$C$ relation curves with a similar magnitude are observed for these elastic QS models.

+Finally, we remark that the magnitude of deviation in the universal relations for elastic stars reported above is obtained based on the calculation results of the QM shear modulus by Ref.~\cite{Mannarelli:2007bs}.
+If an even larger value of QM shear modulus is realized in future studies, one would expect even larger deviation in these universal relations for elastic stars in our formulation.